dr-jts/crunchyblog/spatial-pgfs/index.md

 provides a RESTful API, JSON and GeoJSON as the primary data formats, and [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) support.
-We realized that this new specification was a perfect fit for the microservice architecture of Crunchy Spatial, and had the added benefit of being easily extensible to expose the rich spatial capabilities of PostGIS.
+We realized that this new specification was a perfect fit for the microservice architecture of Crunchy Spatial.
+It has the additional benefit of being easily extensible, which allows us to expose more of the rich spatial capabilities of PostGIS.
 This is the origin story of `pg_featureserv`.

 `pg_featureserv` has the following features: